Column: Finding comfort and escape in a whale of a tale

 First I cry for his departure, then laugh because I’m free.”

-There were so many bits of fantastic sociological trivia in Philbrick's book, I can hardly start to list them here.
-It's escapism at its very best.
+There were so many bits of fantastic sociological trivia in Philbrick’s book that I can hardly start to list them here.
+It’s escapism at its very best.

 Twenty men went out to sea on the Essex, and only eight endured.
 They faced isolation, loss, physical suffering and deprivation.
 But they made it.